faranalytics/ai_study/README.md

 # AI Study

+The Author

+## Abstract

+The title of this repository, "AI Study", is a misnomer.
+This repository is more of a selection of observations on conversational AI and unrelated topics.
+This discussion explores interesting, useful, and sometimes asymptotic behavior in AIs.
+Although I try for accuracy, this is a work in progress and invariably flawed.

+---

 ## Introduction

 This is a space where I am learning prompt engineering.
 I'm primarily interested in learning how to implement prompts that effect reproducible or quasi-reproducible behavior in AI instances.
-I'm also interested in learning how to _harness_ behavioral drift <sup> [1](#footnotes)</sup>.
+I'm interested in learning how to _harness_ behavioral drift <sup> [1](#footnotes)</sup>.
+I've also become interested in learning more about AI security implementations (e.g. AI Constitutions) and vulnerabilities.

 ## Materials